mattheyan/EndlessObsession/drafts/code-comments.md

 Good comments are an important complement to good code, making it much more clear and easy to understand.

-Bad comments can make any code confusing, contradictory, misleading, and messy.
+Bad comments can make good code confusing, contradictory, misleading, and messy.

 So, given that comments matter, what is the best way to use them?